 Water Tracker Bullet Journal Style

-If you like to track water in your bullet journal then the following printables will save you creating the page over and over.
+If you like to track water in your bullet journal then the following printables will save you from creating the page over and over.

 You can move the days of the week around if you prefer to start your week on Monday.
 If you don’t want to drink 8 glasses a day, then click on the circles and delete them and draw the number of glasses that you want to drink each day.